Energy cascade for the Klein-Gordon lattice: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Matteo Gallone, Patrick G\'erard, Tiziano Penati and Antonio Ponno for useful comments and suggestions.
-The author would like to thank the anonymous referees for their insightful suggestions, which led to an improvement of the paper.
+The author would like to thank everyone who gave suggestions which led to an improvement of the paper.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 101034255.

 \begin{appendix}